1962 CONCACAF Youth Tournament

 The 1962 CONCACAF Youth Tournament was the first international association football championship tournament for youth national teams in the CONCACAF region, North and Central America and the Caribbean.
 This tournament is the forerunner of the current CONCACAF Under-20 Championship.
-The tournament took place in Panama City, Panama and was won by Mexico.
+The tournament took place Estadio Juan Demóstenes Arosemena in Panama City, Panama and was won by Mexico.

 Teams

 The following teams entered the tournament: